dair-ai/ML-YouTube-Courses/README.md

 🔗 [Link to Course](https://www.youtube.com/playlist?list=PLRKtJ4IpxJpDxl0NTvNYQWKCYzHNuy2xG)

-## MIT 6.S192: Deep Learning for Art, Aesthetics, and Creativity
+## MIT: Deep Learning for Art, Aesthetics, and Creativity

 Covers the application of deep learning for art, aesthetics, and creativty.